-Athletes, at their discretion, may participate in captain's practice.
+At their discretion, high school bowlers may participate in captain's practice.
 Captain's practice shall be completely voluntary.
 Players cannot be punished or penalized for not participating in captain's practice.
 Captains may invite students that are not currently on the team that may be interested in joining the team to participate in captain's practice.
-No interaction between a coach and player(s) may take place ON OR NEAR THE LANES anytime during captain's practice.
+No interaction between a coach and player(s) may take place on or near the lanes anytime during captain's practice.
 No head or assistant coaches shall be on the lanes or in the settee area while captain's practice is taking place, unless a coach is an owner, manager, or employee of a bowling center and their job duties require them to be near the lanes while captain's practice is taking place.
 Each violation will result in a team forfeiting five games (one match) in the upcoming season.
 Captain's practice is subject to the terms and conditions of a team's sponsoring bowling center.